Tornadoes and severe winds strike central US as another round of rain and snow is set to pummel the West and North | KRDO

 Tornadoes and severe winds strike central US as another round of rain and snow is set to pummel the West and North

-(CNN) -- As severe storms prompted overnight tornado reports in parts of the central US, a barrage of snow, rain and harsh wind is forecast Monday in places from the West Coast to the Great Lakes, including some still without power following a similar string of severe weather last week.
+(CNN) -- As severe storms prompted at least nine tornado reports in parts of the central US, a barrage of snow, rain and harsh wind is forecast Monday in places from the West Coast to the Great Lakes, including some still without power following a similar string of severe weather last week.

-Tens of thousands also lacked power in Oklahoma, where at least seven tornadoes and 12 injuries were reported in Sunday's severe weather.
+In Oklahoma, at least seven tornadoes and 12 injuries were reported in Sunday's severe weather.
 Two tornadoes were reported in Kansas.

 More than 100 other storm reports -- including wind and hail -- were recorded in parts of Oklahoma, Kansas and Texas as hurricane-force winds and severe thunderstorms tore through.
 A gust of 114 mph was recorded In Memphis, Texas -- equivalent to sustained wind in a Category 3 hurricane.